eProsima/DDS-Router/docs/rst/user_manual/user_manual_glossary.rst

     DataReader
         DDS element that subscribes to a specific Topic.
-        It belong to one and only one Participant, and it is uniquely identified by a Guid.
+        It belongs to one and only one Participant, and it is uniquely identified by a Guid.

         See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/dds_layer/subscriber/subscriber.html>`__
         for further information.

     DataWriter
-        DDS entity that publish data in a specific Topic.
+        DDS entity that publishes data in a specific Topic.
-        It belong to one and only one Participant, and it is uniquely identified by a Guid.
+        It belongs to one and only one Participant, and it is uniquely identified by a Guid.

         See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/dds_layer/publisher/dataWriter/dataWriter.html>`__
         for further information.